TryGhost/Ghost/PRIVACY.md

 Ghost uses a number of third party services for specific functionality within Ghost.

-### UNPKG
+### JSDELIVR
-To easily load member functionality for membership features, Ghost leverages [UNPKG](https://unpkg.com) to provide a CDN for drop-in script known as Portal.
-If member signups are disabled, no CDN will be injected.
+To easily load member functionality for membership features, Ghost leverages [JSDELIVR](https://www.jsdelivr.com/) to provide a CDN for drop-in scripts.

 ### Gravatar